caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Memory Paging Scheme
 ```
-Two SN74LS670D chips were added to the design which provide four writable bytes at CPU addresses $ffec - $ffef.
-These act like dual- ported RAMs which enable each of the four 16KB sections of the CPU address space to be independently mapped a different 16KB page of physical memory (up to 4MB.)
+Two 74LS670 chips are added to the design which provide four writable bytes at CPU addresses $ffec - $ffef.
+These act like dual- ported RAMs and enable each of the four 16KB sections of the CPU address space to be independently mapped a different 16KB page of physical memory (up to 4MB.)